 A wonderful place for nature-lovers

 While the spring is the most popular period for local tourism, Mt.
 Katsuragi offers something for nature-lovers for much of the year.
-Flowering grasses including raspberries and violets bloom until the summer season, and the sweet fragrance of gold-banded lilies fill the air during the warmer months before the amaryllis flowers emerge in September.
+Flowering grasses including raspberries and violets bloom until the summer season, and the sweet fragrance of gold-banded lilies fill the air during the warmer months before the amaryllis flowers emerge in September at the foot of Mt.
+Katsuragi.
 In winter, the mountain is covered in snow.